What is wage theft?

 Penalties for employers

-They are up to $12,600 for individuals per contravention, and up to $63,000 for companies per contravention.
+Under federal laws, employers face maximum penalties of $12,600 for individuals per contravention, and $63,000 for companies per contravention.